ibramos/PSD-Carousel/README.md

 # PSD-Carousel
-Transformation of a designed PSD to an interactive application.
+Transformation of a custom PSD to an interactive application.

 ## Setup
 1. Run npm install or yarn